• Skip to primary navigation

 Researcher

 A researcher collects and analyzes data before presenting their findings.
 Researchers apply their findings to address issues, solve problems, or predict outcomes.
-These professionals observe situations and draw conclusions using their analytical and critical thinking skills.
+These professionals observe situations and conclude using their analytical and critical thinking skills.

-Researchers can work in a variety of industries and find work in the private, public, or government sectors.
+Researchers can work in various industries and find work in the private, public, or government sectors.
 Becoming a researcher is one of the high paying jobs for history majors.

 #14.
 Lawyer ($87,540 per year)